sbellity/kinen-club-project/sessions/20251212-01-llmchain-agents-crew-architecture/rounds/01-foundation.md

 2. Is latency or cost more important for your use case?
 3. Would users pay premium for multi-agent campaigns?
 4. Can we cache/reuse discovery across sessions to reduce overhead?

+>> 1. cost is not really the main concern, except that the more tokens are used the onger it takes obviously.
+>> 2. First correctness then Latency 100%
+>> 3. yes
+>> 4. Yes that is the plan but beyond today's discussion

 ---